quirosfelipe/sir-knows-a-lot/README.md

 # Sir-knows-a-lot
 Sir-knows-a-lot is a small quiz app that will test your popular knowledge with 10 random trivia questions.

-*This small app is designed to fullfill the application requirements for the Software Engineering Apprenticeship Program at Tandem.*
 > Visit the live site [here.](https://quirosfelipe.github.io/sir-knows-a-lot/)

 # Key Features